 OCD, while diagnosed most commonly in children and young adults, has a significant lifetime impact on patients and their families.
 The development of early onset osteoarthritis has significant socio-economic costs.
 The more we know about the effectiveness of each intervention (non-operative and operative) for all types of OCD lesions, the greater the benefit to the patient.
 Currently, the best treatment option is unclear in many cases.

 The long term goal of our projects is to determine the reasons why therapies for juvenile OCD fail and to use this knowledge to optimize clinical effectiveness of treatments.
-The overall objective of this application is to capitalize on the prospective multicenter cohort study of patients with an OCD lesion treated either operatively or non- Once the aims of our projects are achieved, we will be positioned to disseminate evidence based treatment algorithms nationwide in order to identify patients who will benefit most from targeted and patient centered intervention for juvenile OCD.
+The overall objective of this application is to capitalize on the prospective multicenter cohort study of patients with an OCD lesion treated either operatively or non-operatively.
+Once the aims of our projects are achieved, we will be positioned to disseminate evidence based treatment algorithms nationwide in order to identify patients who will benefit most from targeted and patient centered intervention for juvenile OCD.
 Through the innovations in this proposal, patients with knee OCD will be provided with an immediate objective, individualized, and clinically accessible probability at the time of diagnosis of their likelihood for healing with proposed treatment.

 Specific Aim 1: To develop a reliable MRI classification system for OCD of the knee, to enhance evidence based care for knee OCD lesions.